 Despite the importance of this area, we don't know much about the phenology of Southeast plants.
 The Gulf Coast Phenology Trail seeks to better understand the phenology of focal species in this region, and how these species respond to a changing climate.
 For example, with a better understanding of the timing of leafing of invasive Chinese tallow - which is also when the majority of its resources are in its leaves rather than in the ground - managers can determine the best time to treat an area with prescribed fire.
 We can also gain increased knowledge about unique species, such as pitcher plants and how the timing of their flowering relates to fires.

 We are currently in the development stages of the Gulf Coast Phenology Trail.
-At the beginning of 2017, we started selecting monitoring locations, tagging plants and deciding on animal checklists, and training volunteers in monitoring.
+At the beginning of 2017, we selected monitoring locations, tagged plants and decided on animal checklists, and trained volunteers in monitoring.
 We have continued to host trainings as new trail locations come on board.